 After we cut into the wall along the outline, you need to dislodge the bricks by cutting into the mortar.
 The mortar loosens quickly because it is softer in texture than bricks.
 When holes are drilled into the mortar, the bricks automatically come off without much effort.
-We then create what is called a tiger tooth pattern, here as one ouse of the cut is left intact and the second is cut back one brick. giving the brick oping a tiger tooth look.
+We then create a tiger tooth pattern, here as one of the cuts is left intact and the second is cut back one brick.
+Giving the brick a tiger tooth look.

-The 4th step is to take out the bricks from the window oppening, in case all of the bricks do not come out, we will take an angel grinder and clean out the opening.
+The 4th step is to remove the bricks from the window opening, in case all of the bricks do not come out, we will take an angel grinder and clean the opening.
 Knocking out bricks is possible with a hammer and chisel.
 Fairfax Contractor will be careful while hitting around the edges of the hole so that the other bricks which are not supposed to be moved remain intact.
-Once the exact opening for your new window is created we will mortar in the steel lentil that supports the load above the cut out.
-I your Northern Virginia home was built before the early 1960’ it may be constructed as a pure masonry wall, were as we will need to install 2 steel lintels to support the window opining: one for the 8”x 4”x 16” cinder block and the other to support the face brick.
-If your home is less than 35 years old we will sport the load for the new window with lumber.
-At any rate we will pull the County required building permits to assure you the project is code compliant.
+Once the exact opening for your new window is created, we will mortar in the steel lintel that supports the load above the cutout.
+If your Northern Virginia home was built before the early 1960’ it may be constructed as a pure masonry wall, where we will need to install two steel lintels to support the window opening: one for the 8”x 4”x 16” cinder block and the other to support the face brick.
+If your home is less than 35 years old, we will sport the load for the new window with lumber.
+At any rate, we will pull the County’s required building permits to assure you the project is code compliant.

-The Final step to complete a successful opening in a brick wall to install a window in to use the brick remove or new brick to close in the lentil, tiger notches, and build the window sill.
-We can also install the interior insulation, drywall and paint.
-Once the window opening is ready for the insulation of the new window our experienced carpentry crews can install the brick molding, and interior trim.
-Once, all winnow trim is installed, we will give it a final coat of paint and get a final inspection form the county.
+The Final step to complete a successful opening in a brick wall is to install a window to use the brick, remove new brick to close in the lentil and tiger notches, and build the window sill.
+We can also install the interior insulation, drywall, and paint.
+Once the window opening is ready for the insulation of the new window, our experienced carpentry crews can install the brick molding and interior trim.
+Once all window trim is installed, we will give it a final coat of paint and get a final inspection from the county.